Sim4n6/plasoWiki/Codereview.md

 After the code is uploaded to Rietveld, please go back into github and update the issue indicating that you've submitted code for review.
 That makes it simpler to track the status of the various issues.

+If you are running the `review.sh` script off a github fork the script will also create a github pull requests.
+For this the script needs to be able to read `~/.netrc`.

+Creating a pull request makes sure github invokes additional services like Travis-CI and AppVeyor for automated testing.

 #### Updating the code review
 During the code review process you'll be asked to change few things, that is the reviewer will add comments.
 Please follow the following guideline during the code review process: